In the Community

 Throughout our service area, our employees and volunteers work with a variety of community agencies to improve the environment, provide food and shelter for the underprivileged and enhance educational opportunities.

 Here are some ways we’re focused on supporting the well-being of our region.

 The PacifiCorp Foundation is one of the largest utility-endowed foundations in the United States.
 Created by the company in 1988, it now operates as the Pacific Power Foundation in Oregon, Washington and California and the Rocky Mountain Power Foundation in Utah, Wyoming and Idaho.

 Through charitable investments, the foundation supports the growth and vitality of the communities where PacifiCorp and our businesses have operations, employees or interests.

-Since 1988, the foundation has awarded $58.5 million to nonprofit organizations, of which nearly $2 million was awarded in 2015.
+Since 1988, the foundation has awarded $58.5 million to nonprofit organizations, of which over $2 million was awarded in 2016.

 Community Giving Campaign

 Across PacifiCorp's six-state service area, hundreds of PacifiCorp, Pacific Power, and Rocky Mountain Power employees combine to contribute hundreds of thousands of dollars annually to local community giving campaigns focusing primarily on the health and welfare of some of our neediest neighbors.